 Short-term plans are not regulated by the Affordable Care Act (Obamacare), so they are still available year-round.
 For people who missed open enrollment and do not have a qualifying event that allows them to purchase an ACA-compliant plan, a short-term policy can be a good solution to bridge a short gap until general open enrollment begins again, or until an expected qualifying event.

-Short-term plans are available in nearly every state, but as of April 1, 2017, new short-term plans are limited to durations of less than three months (90 days), as the Obama Administration was trying to ensure that people are not using short-term health insurance as a relatively long-term substitute for ACA-compliant coverage.
+Short-term plans are available in nearly every state, with regulations that vary by state.
+The Obama Administration enacted regulations (which were enforced as of April 2017) that limited short-term plans to no more than three months (90 days), in an effort to ensure that people wouldn’t use short-term health insurance as a relatively long-term substitute for ACA-compliant coverage.

 It’s important to know that short-term plans are not considered minimum essential coverage under the ACA, so people with short-term insurance are still subject to the ACA’s individual mandate penalty unless they’re otherwise exempt from it.
-The individual mandate allows a gap in coverage of less than three months, so you could have a short-term policy for two months in between other minimum essential coverage and would not be subject to a penalty.
+The individual mandate allows a gap in coverage of less than three months time, so you could have a short-term policy for two months in between other minimum essential coverage and would not be subject to a penalty.
 But relying on short-term coverage for three months or longer would result in a penalty being assessed.
 The penalty was repealed in the GOP tax bill that was enacted in 2017, but the repeal doesn’t take effect until 2019.
 People who do not have minimum essential coverage in 2018 are still subject to the individual mandate penalty.
+And although longer short-term plans will become available in some states as early as October 2018, people who rely on those plans in 2018 could be subject to a penalty if they’re not exempt from the penalty.